John Jacob Rhodes: Later life

 After leaving Congress, Rhodes maintained an apartment in Bethesda, Maryland, to which he commuted from his home in Mesa.
 He practiced law in the Washington office of the Richmond, Virginia-based firm of Hunton & Williams.
-He also traveled extensively, worldwide; was a board member of the Taft Institute for Government and the Hoover Institution for War, Revolution, and Peace and served on the board of and was elected president of the United States Association of Former Members of Congress.
+He also traveled extensively, worldwide; was a board member of the Taft Institute for Government and the Hoover Institution for War, Revolution, and Peace; and served on the board of and was elected president of the United States Association of Former Members of Congress.

-On August 14, 2003, Speaker of the House Dennis Hastert awarded Rhodes one of the first Congressional Distinguished Service Medals, one of only a handful.
-Rhodes remarked to Hastert that the speaker had the only job Rhodes had ever really wanted.
+On August 14, 2003, Speaker of the House Dennis Hastert awarded Rhodes one of the first Congressional Distinguished Service Medals.
+Rhodes, one of only a handful to obtain the award, remarked to Hastert that the speaker was the only job that Rhodes had ever really wanted.

 Personal life

 In 1942, Rhodes was married to Elizabeth ("Betty") Harvey.

-He died at his home, surrounded by family, on August 24, 2003, from complications related to cancer.
-He was survived by his wife of sixty-one years, Betty; children John Jacob ("Jay") III, Thomas, Elizabeth, and James Scott ("Scott"); at the time of his death, twelve grandchildren; and several great-grandchildren.
-Over 100 newspapers carried his obituary, and President George W. Bush delivered a statement via the White House's website.
+He died at his Mesa home, surrounded by family, on August 24, 2003, from complications related to cancer.
+He was survived by his wife of sixty-one years, Betty; the children John Jacob ("Jay") III, Thomas, Elizabeth, and James Scott ("Scott"); twelve grandchildren; and several great-grandchildren.
+Over 100 newspapers carried his obituary.
+President George W. Bush delivered a statement via the White House's website.

-Rhodes Junior High School in Mesa, Arizona is named in his honor.
+Rhodes Junior High School, in Mesa, Arizona, is named in his honor.
+The CAP Hayden-Rhodes Aqueduct was also named after him due to his part in its creation.